 Graphics cards, also known as GPUs (Graphics Processing Units), are essential components in modern computers, especially for gaming, video editing, and other graphics-intensive tasks.
 One of the most crucial aspects of a graphics card is its memory, often referred to as VRAM (Video Random Access Memory).
-We’ll dive into the purpose of graphics card memory, how it works, and why it’s so important for delivering high-quality graphics.

 What Is Graphics Card Memory?
 (VRAM)